roach350/simpleblog/README.md

 SimpleBlog is a work in progress at the moment, this is a list of core functionality that needs to be implemented before it is useable:
 - top x newest blog html generator
 - code formatting
-- link embedding
+- easy link embedding
 - proper linking
-- auto index generation based on headings
+- auto table of contents generation based on headings

 ### Future Features
 - RSS